 Quickly and easily reduce dust, spores, and mycotoxins from your home, by having 10-20 microfiber towels on a shelf (and a Swiffer) ready to go.

 Microfiber: Uncomfortable On Your Hands?

 If microfiber cloth is uncomfortable on your skin — consider wearing some gloves.
 Microfiber towels are that worth it.

 For what it’s worth, microfiber used to bother my skin, too.
 My skin has improved so much over the last few years (thanks in large part to getting out of sick environments, as well as gut health and nutritional improvements) that things like microfiber don’t bother me at all.

-You can quickly wipe down a whole room — or the entire house — if you know where to focus:
+A whole room — or the entire house — can be wiped down rapidly if you know where to focus.

 Tops Of Things

 Make sure you get the tops of things, where dust collects.
 With microfiber, it can be so easy to clean the tops of everything in a whole room quickly.